permamodel/permamodel.github.io/README.md

 precipitation conditions it experiences.

 For more information,
-please see <a href="https://github.com/Elchin/GIPL" alt="Link to Elchin's version of GIPL">https://github.com/Elchin/GIPL</a>
+please see <a href="https://github.com/Elchin/GIPL" title="Link to Elchin's version of GIPL">https://github.com/Elchin/GIPL</a>
-and <a href="https://github.com/permamodel/GIPL-BMI-Fortran" alt="Link to Kang's version of GIPL">https://github.com/permamodel/GIPL-BMI-Fortran</a>.
+and <a href="https://github.com/permamodel/GIPL-BMI-Fortran" title="Link to Kang's version of GIPL">https://github.com/permamodel/GIPL-BMI-Fortran</a>.

 Acknowledgement
 ---------------